RCIC-UCI-Public/website-rcic/docs/source/help/tickets.rst

   * account type (CPU or GPU)
   * your PI UCInetID
-  * | cc your request to your PI so the PI can confirm the access on the same ticket.
+  * | :underline:`cc your request` to your PI so the PI can confirm the access on the same ticket.
     | **We can't grant any access without PI's confirmation.**

 .. _storage tickets: